-Unlike most other states, approval for SSI doesn’t mean you’re automatically eligible for Medicaid in Virginia.
+Unlike most other states, getting SSI doesn’t mean you’re automatically eligible for Medicaid in Virginia.
 While Virginia’s asset limits for Medicaid are the same as for SSI, the income limits are a bit higher.
-Virginia bases eligibility for Medicaid on the Federal Poverty Level, and it is a joint federal/state program.
+Virginia bases eligibility for Medicaid on the Federal Poverty Level, and it is a joint federal and state program.
 To apply for Medicaid, visit Virginia’s Medical Assistance Programs.

 Virginia also offers a generous supplemental payment for disabled individuals in assisted living facilities or adult foster care.
 The Virginia Department of Social Services administers these “auxiliary grants,” which are 80% state funded/20% local.
 They are meant solely to help with the cost of long-term care.

 Individuals who are still unsure which programs to pursue should check out the SSA’s Benefit Eligibility Screening Tool.
 Also, a skilled Social Security attorney can guide you towards all the Virginia disability benefits for which you may qualify.

 How Long Will It Be Before I Receive Any Virginia Disability Benefits?